srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 ```shell
 simavr -d -g -m atmega328p main.elf
 ```
-and then we can run avr-gdb and attach it the process
+and then we can run avr-gdb and attach to the process
 ```shell
 avr-gdb main.elf
 target remote :1234